Pawsanie/Novelist/README.md

 # Pygame Visual Novel:

 This repository contains the source code to create a Visual Novel game based on minimal edits using Python if it needed.<br/>
-And just setting up a few jason files.
+And just setting up a few json files.

 I was inspired to develop this code by the inability to use [RenPy](https://www.renpy.org/) to create a game in the form in which I want.<br>
 As well as not wanting to learn RenPy scripting language.